firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     -   General (iOS): iOS SDKs are now built using Xcode 11.7.
-    -   General (Desktop): Windows libraries are now built using Visual Studio 2019, which remains ABI-compatible with 2015 and 2017.
+    -   General (Desktop): Windows libraries are now built using Visual Studio 2019.
+While VS 2019 is binary-compatible with VS 2015 and VS 2017, you must use VS 2019 or newer to link the desktop SDK.
 	The libraries have been moved from libs/windows/VS2015 to libs/windows/VS2019 to reflect this.
     -   General (Desktop): Linux libraries are now built with both the C++11 ABI and the legacy ABI.
 The libraries have been moved